table of contents

 Twofold suffix stripping¶

 Ispell's original algorithm strips only one suffix.
-Hunspell can strip another one yet (or a plus prefix in COMPLEXPREFIXES mode).
+Hunspell can strip an additional one (or an extra prefix in COMPLEXPREFIXES mode).

-The twofold suffix stripping is a significant improvement in handling of immense number of suffixes, that characterize agglutinative languages.
+Twofold suffix stripping is a significant improvement in handling the immense number of suffixes that characterize agglutinative languages.

 A second `s' suffix (affix class Y) will be the continuation class of the suffix `able' in the following example: